Theme

 Why it is included here

-Lifehubber includes Cohere Transcribe because it appears to be a clear example of a dedicated speech-recognition release from a more established AI company, which makes it a useful reference point in the speech tool landscape.
+Lifehubber includes Cohere Transcribe because it gives readers a clear example of a dedicated speech-recognition release from a more established AI company, not just a side feature inside a broader assistant product.

 Source links